Senior Director of Sustainability

 Mr. Koehler earned a B.S. in Biological Sciences from Purdue University and an M.S. in Environmental Science from Indiana University, along with a Teacher Certification in Secondary Science from the University of Missouri.

-Donnetta McClellan serves as project and communications coordinator in the Office of Sustainability.
+Donnetta McClellan serves as the project and communications coordinator in the Office of Sustainability.
 In this role, Ms. McClellan is responsible for the office website, social media, and coordination of articles highlighting sustainability across campus.

 Ms. McClellan has worked at Notre Dame since 2007, and has held positions as administrative assistant to the Associate Athletic Director and Assistant Athletic Director, senior administrative assistant to the Associate Vice President for Campus Services, and officer assistant to the Chief of Staff in the Office of the President.
 She joined the Office of Sustainability in her current role in February of 2017.